 Both types of cards offered by Yordex are prepaid cards that are accepted anywhere that takes MasterCard or VISA.
 Virtual and physical cards are both topped up from the Yordex master balance, as outlined here.

 The main difference is that virtual cards are for one-off purchases, subscriptions and digital spend whilst physical cards are for frequent 'real-world' expenses.

 Although it is up to each customer how to use Yordex, we recommend that employees who regularly have expenses (for travel, entertainment etc.) are given physical cards whilst all others use virtual cards for infrequent online spend or subscriptions.

-- Virtual cards are pre-approved and have to be requested as a purchase order (PO).
-Only after the purchase order has been through the approval process, the card details will be visible to the user that requested them to be used for the payment.
+- Single-use virtual cards are pre-approved and have to be requested as a purchase.
+Once the purchase has been approved the card will be generated for the user that requested it.

 - Virtual cards are unique for each transaction, either a one-off or a subscription.

-- For subscriptions, virtual cards are being topped up monthly by the amount of the monthly subscription price.
+- For subscriptions, virtual cards are topped up monthly, quarterly or annually by the amount of the subscription price.
 When the subscription period ends, the card is automatically cancelled.
 This prevents you from being overcharged.

-- For one-off purchases, the card will only be topped up once by the amount specified in the PO.
+- For one-off purchases, the card will only be topped up once by the amount specified in the purchase.
 Once the payment has been made, the card is cancelled.

 - The physical Yordex card is topped up by the account admin either manually or automatically.

 - Once the physical card has been topped up, users can choose how to spend its balance.
 The expenses made on the physical Yordex card will automatically appear in the system where they will go through the approval process.